Sexual Violence Prevention Association (SVPA) at WashULaw

 • Classification: On-Campus, Free, Confidential

 • Services Offered: The RSVP Center offers FREE and confidential survivor-centered resources to all students including graduate students at WashU.
 The RSVP Center provides clinical counseling and advocacy for those who have been impacted by sexual violence, as well as opportunities for education and student leadership.
-There is an RSVP counselor available 24/7.
+A counselor is available 24/7.

 • Contact Information: